-- 2.1.
-NUMBER The number of candidates should be small enough so that the candidates, their sponsors, and their families and some representatives of the parish community can be present and participate in the celebration. - If the number of candidates in a parish is small, one or more parishes are encouraged to celebrate the sacrament together at a central location or at the cathedral church. - DRESS The dress encouraged for the candidates should be modest, reflect the spirit of the liturgy, and be respectful of the sacred liturgy.
+2.1.
+DRESS The dress encouraged for the candidates should be modest, reflect the spirit of the liturgy, and be respectful of the sacred liturgy.
 It should not give the impression of a graduation (i.e. no graduation gowns), nor should the manner of dress be a distraction to the candidates or the congregation.
-Appropriate, simple dress is recommended. - N.B.
+Appropriate, simple dress is recommended.

+N.B.
 The custom of wearing stoles with the candidates' names written on them is not appropriate and is therefore, prohibited.
 The stole is a liturgical vestment, which should be worn only by the bishop, priest, or deacon.

-2.3.
-Names In order to express the intimate relationship of confirmation with all the sacraments of initiation it is recommended that the candidates use the name given to them at their baptism for confirmation (AC).
-However, if there is a desire, on the part of the candidate (not the catechist or parent[s]), to select the name of a saint because of his or her virtuous life, the candidate should reflect on and research the importance of this particular saint's role in the church and society and his or her influence upon the candidate.
+NAMES In order to express the intimate relationship of confirmation with all the sacraments of initiation it is recommended that the candidates use the name given to them at their baptism for confirmation (AC).
+However, if there is a desire, on the part of the candidate (not the catechist, pastor or parent[s]), to select the name of a saint because of his or her virtuous life, the candidate should reflect on and research the importance of this particular saint's role in the church and society and his or her influence upon the candidate.